 On your explorations of Downtown Tarpon Springs, you’ll likely cross paths with the ornate St. Nicholas Greek Orthodox Cathedral.
 Standing tall over the cityscape, it’s the most prominent part of the Tarpon Springs skyline.

 The St. Nicholas Greek Orthodox Cathedral is another example of the coastal town’s strong Greek heritage.
 It’s easy on the eyes, both inside and out.

-After admiring the facade, head inside for a close-up view of the gorgeous painted ceilings, stained windows, pure marble, and the soaring white archways.
-Add in the welcome silence, the cathedral is a breathtaking experience.
+After admiring the facade, head inside for a close-up view of the gorgeous painted ceilings, stained windows, pure marble, and soaring white archways.
+Adding in the welcome silence, the cathedral is a breathtaking experience.

 Tarpon Springs Splash Park